Affordable housing resources

 College Housing Northwest

 CHNW is a nonprofit organization focused on student success offering affordable apartments in student-centered communities.
-No first or last month’s rent or rental history are required; just a $500 deposit.
-You can live with dependents and significant others and locations are convenient to PCC and PSU.
+We work to minimize barriers to renting with just a $500 deposit, and no income verification or rental history requirement.
+Students must be enrolled at least ? time and can live with dependents and significant others at locations convenient to PCC and PSU.
 Utilities and WiFi are included at some locations.

 The Village and The Outpost?